-- Regular exercise during pregnancy can help you cope with the physical changes your body undergoes when you become pregnant and build your strength for the birth and carrying your baby afterwards.
+- Regular exercise during pregnancy can help you cope with the physical changes your body goes through when you become pregnant.
+It also builds your strength for the labour and birth.

-- Although physical activity or exercise is good during pregnancy, you should not start new sports or strenuous exercises.
+- Although physical activity or exercise is recommended during pregnancy, you should not start new sports or strenuous exercises.

-- Talk to your doctor or midwife if you have any concerns or have any serious pre-existing health conditions before starting a physical activity.
+- If you have any serious pre-existing health conditions, talk to your doctor or midwife before starting a physical activity.

-- The exercise you can do during pregnancy won’t be exactly the same as other pregnant women.
-You should listen to your body, slow down and rest when you need to.
+- Everyone is different and the exercise that you can do during pregnancy won’t be exactly the same as other pregnant people.
+You should listen to your body, and slow down and rest when you need to.

 What are the health benefits of exercise in pregnancy?

-Being physically active is one of the most important things you can do for your health, including when you are pregnant.
-There's no shortage of evidence that regular physical activity is good for you.
+Being physically active is one of the most important things you can do for your health.
+This is still the case when you are pregnant/hapū.
+There is plenty of evidence that regular physical activity is good for you.

 Some of the health benefits of exercise include:

 - putting the spark back into your sex life

 You should still be able to exercise when pregnant/hapū.
 In fact, moderate aerobic and muscle-strengthening activities are considered safe and are encouraged as long as you don’t have some underlying health conditions.
 Not only does regular exercise help you cope with the changes that your body goes through when you become hapū/pregnant, it increases the likelihood of giving birth to a healthy baby and can speed up your recovery after birth.

 Benefits of physical activity and exercise in pregnancy include:

 - improving heart and lung strength and stamina, which can help you cope with labour

 - building muscular strength to help you carry your baby